reetahan/ML-Climate-Final-Project-Template/journal.md

 # March 2, 2022

 Updated and uploaded the abstract, got responses from contacts in aerosols and climate research regarding simulation software suggestions for my intended use case, looked a bit into NCAR's MPAS and FLOR's GFDL.
 Starting to write down and compile notes of the methodologies from papers and math behind them to start trying to form my own.

+# March 5, 2022

+Here is my revised list of literature sources that are being combed:

+I have also uploaded the datasets and plots of some metrics for the factual world.